Categorical composable cryptography: Cryptography as a resource theory

-The intuition is that $\A$ gives, for each process in $\C$, the set of behaviors that the attackers could force to happen instead of honest behavior.
+The intuition is that $\A$ gives, for each process in $\CC$, the set of behaviors that the attackers could force to happen instead of honest behavior.
+In particular, $\A(\id[B])$ give the set of behaviors that is available to attackers given access to a system of type $B$.
 Then property (i) amounts to the assumption that the adversaries could behave honestly.
 The first halves of properties (ii) and (iii) say that, given an attack on $g$ and one on $f$, both attacks could happen when composing $g$ and~$f$ sequentially or in parallel.
 The second parts of these say that attacks on composite processes can be understood as composites of attacks.
 However, note that (iii) does not say that an attack on a product has to be a product of attacks: the factorization says that any $h\in\A(g\otimes f)$ factorizes as in \cref{fig:attackonprod} with $g'\in \A(g)$, $f'\in \A(f)$ and $h'\in \A(\id[B\otimes D])$.
 The intuition is that an attacker does not have to attack two parallel protocols independently of each other, but might play the protocols against each other in complicated ways.
 This intuition also explains why we do not require that all morphisms in $\A(f)$ have $F(A)$ as their domain, despite the definition of $\A$-security quantifying only against those: when factoring $h\in \A(g\circ f)$ as $g'\circ f'$ with $g'\in \A(g)$ and $f'\in \A(f)$, we can no longer guarantee that $F(B)$ is the domain of $g'$---perhaps the attackers take us elsewhere when they perform~$f'$.